 Period 2 – Zero interest phase: This will last for 12 months after the end of Period 1.
 During this period no interest will be charged on the debt built up in Period 1.
 Businesses must pay current tax liabilities as they arise.

 Period 3 – Reduced interest phase: This will last from the end of Period 2 until the Covid-19 related debts built up in Period 1 are paid.
 A reduced interest rate of 3% per annum will be charged on the debt from Period 1.
 This compares to a rate of 10% per annum normally or otherwise due on overdue VAT and PAYE (Employer) liabilities.

 Full details of the arrangements for debt warehousing will be published in legislation in due course.
 The VFI will be lobbying for a reduction in the 3% interest rate payable after the 12 month interest-free period.

-Over the weekend the government published the Return to Work Safety Protocol, which is designed to support employers and workers to put measures in place that will prevent the spread of COVID-19 in the workplace.
+The government has published the Return to Work Safely Protocol, which is designed to support employers and workers to put measures in place that will prevent the spread of COVID-19 in the workplace.

 You can access the document HERE

 Measures set to be introduced include employers having to ensure their employees answer a survey before they return to work, and confirm whether or not they have Covid-19 symptoms or if they have been in contact with someone displaying symptoms.
 Workers will also have to undertake induction training to ensure they are up to speed with public health advice.
 Workplaces will also have to appoint at least one worker representative who will work with the employer to ensure measures are being strictly adhered to.